TMCApplications/spendology.io-docs/source/_partials/widgets/properties/RateComparison/optional/alternate_currency_text.blade.md

     <li><code>{target_currency_name}</code>: The name of the selected currency.</li>
 </ul>

-The configuration value must be a string only and not contain any `html` code.
+The configuration value must be a string only but can contain `html` code.
 </blockquote>